sailpoint-oss/golang-sdk/api_configuration_hub_v1/docs/Models/Approvalcomment.md

 ### NewApprovalcomment

-`func NewApprovalcomment(comment string, timestamp time.Time, user string, id string, changedToStatus string, ) *Approvalcomment`
+`func NewApprovalcomment(comment string, timestamp SailPointTime, user string, id string, changedToStatus string, ) *Approvalcomment`

 NewApprovalcomment instantiates a new Approvalcomment object This constructor will assign default values to properties that have it defined,